Loading...

 Yes — per bylaws/due process

-Maine regulates common interest communities through two primary statutes: the Maine Condominium Act (33 M.R.S. §1601-101 through §1604-118), which governs condominiums created after 1983, and the Maine Uniform Common Interest Ownership Act (UCIOA) provisions that apply to planned communities and other common interest communities.
-Older condominiums created before 1983 are governed by the earlier Unit Ownership Act (33 M.R.S. §§561-599).
+Maine's main common-interest statute is the Maine Condominium Act (33 M.R.S. §1601-101 through §1604-118), which governs condominiums created on or after January 1, 1983.
+Maine has not adopted the Uniform Common Interest Ownership Act (UCIOA), so non-condominium planned communities are governed by their recorded declaration (CC&Rs), the Maine Nonprofit Corporation Act (Title 13-B), and common law.
+Older condominiums created before January 1, 1983 fall under the earlier Unit Ownership Act (33 M.R.S. ch.
+10, §§560 to 587).

 Maine does not impose statutory fine caps.
 Fine authority and amounts are governed by the association's declaration, bylaws, and rules and regulations.
 However, Maine law requires associations to act within their declared powers, follow their governing documents, and provide fair procedures.
-The Maine Condominium Act provides a framework similar to the Uniform Common-Interest Ownership Act adopted in many states.
+The Maine Condominium Act is based on the Uniform Condominium Act (1980) — Maine has not adopted the broader UCIOA.

 This guide covers everything you need to know about Maine HOA and condominium law: how to fight violations, your rights as a unit owner, board obligations, and what limits exist on fining.
 Use the sections below to find the information most relevant to your situation.

-Maine does not impose a statutory cap on condominium or HOA fines.
+Read the full Maine dispute guide →Maine does not impose a statutory cap on condominium or HOA fines.
 Fine amounts are established by the association's declaration, bylaws, or rules.
 However, fines must be reasonable, authorized by the governing documents, and imposed following fair procedures including notice and an opportunity to be heard.

-Condominiums created after 1983 are governed by the Maine Condominium Act (33 M.R.S. §1601-101 et seq.).
-Condominiums created before 1983 are governed by the earlier Unit Ownership Act (33 M.R.S. §§561-599).
-Planned communities and other common interest communities may be subject to the Uniform Common Interest Ownership Act provisions adopted in Maine.
+Condominiums created on or after January 1, 1983 are governed by the Maine Condominium Act (33 M.R.S. §1601-101 et seq.).
+Condominiums created before January 1, 1983 are governed by the earlier Unit Ownership Act (33 M.R.S. ch.
+10, §§560 to 587).
+Maine has not adopted UCIOA, so non-condominium planned communities are governed by their recorded declaration (CC&Rs), the Maine Nonprofit Corporation Act (Title 13-B), and common law.

 Yes.
 Under 33 M.R.S. §1603-116, the association has a lien on each unit for unpaid assessments, which may include fines if the governing documents authorize it.
 The lien can be foreclosed, but Maine requires judicial foreclosure, which provides important homeowner protections including court oversight and the right to raise defenses.